-Enjoy Hanukah music, hot latkes, even delicious Sufganiyot (Israeli jelly donuts) in Hawai’i!
-Or, celebrate Japanese Ganjitsu (New Years), Filipino traditions and more!
+Enjoy Hanukah music, hot latkes, and even delicious Sufganiyot (Israeli jelly donuts) in Hawai’i!
+Or, celebrate Japanese Ganjitsu (New Year), Filipino traditions, and more!

 From mid-November until March, this is a MUST DO activity.
 Whales are a huge part of Hawaiian and Polynesian folklore.

 And the Best of the Best: Take a Day Tour – Sit back and Relax

 Of course, a journey on The Road to Hana should NOT be missed.
 It is always better to have someone else drive so you can see the sites without worrying about the one-lane bridges or curves in the road.

 You can take your pick of our Road to Hana Tours or design a private charter for you and your family.